BhaveshKapil/Image-Colorization/README.md

 where _**λ**_ is a coefficient to balance the contribution of the two losses to the final loss (of course the discriminator loss does not involve the L1 loss).

-Okay.
-I think it's enough for theory!
-Let's get our hands dirty with the code!
-In the following section, I first introduce the code to implement the paper and in the section after that, I will introduce a better strategy to get really amazing results in one or two hours of training and without needing huge amount of data!

 ## 1 - Implementing the paper - Our Baseline

 ### 1.1- Loading Image Paths